- Residents

 - Contact

-We have had a number of residents contact the City about low water pressure on their pressurized irrigation connection.
-Each connection should include a filter that would have been installed at the time that sprinklers were attached to the City-wide system.
+We have had a number of residents contact the city about low water pressure on their pressurized irrigation connection.
+Each connection should include a filter, which would have been installed at the time that sprinklers were attached to the city-wide system.
 These filters must be cleaned a couple of times each year to ensure full flow to the system.
 If you are having concerns with low pressure, try cleaning the filter and re-evaluating the flow.
+For instructions on finding the valve and filter, click here.

 Did you know you may be using more water than you realize?
 To estimate the total gallons used outside your home per month, use this simple equation: Watering minutes per day (X) Watering days per week (=) Watering minutes per week (/) 60 (=) Watering hours per week (X) 250 (=) Gallons per week.
 To estimate your average outside usage per month, multiply this answer by four.